Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Duality

-where $J$ ranges over all invariant ideals of $\pi_0(E_h)$ containing $p$.
-Notice this is a filtered colimit, and the group $\G_h$ is topologically finitely generated (since it is a finite dimensional $p$-adic Lie group), we have \begin{prop} There are isomorphisms:
+The formula holds with $\pi_t(E_h)$ replaced by $\pi_t(E_h)/p$.
+This yields the third implication IV$\implies$III in \Cref{subsec:strategy} when $t=2p-2$.
+Notice \eqref{eqn:mod_m_infty} is a filtered colimit, and the group $\G_h$ is topologically finitely generated (since it is a finite dimensional $p$-adic Lie group), we have \begin{prop} There are isomorphisms:

 \end{prop} Now set $M=E_{2h-2p+2}\ldetr$.
 In order to prove